DavidT3/DAXA/paper/paper.md

 other [Daxa]{.smallcaps} users can import, and which will recreate the data archive by downloading the same data, and processing it in the same way; this renders making fully processed, and large, X-ray data files available with a piece of research unnecessary.
-This feature in particular can be used to further one of the tenets of open-source science, reproducibility.
+This feature in particular can be used to further one of the tenets of open-source science - reproducibility.

 # Existing software packages
-There are no direct analogues to our module, though we must acknowledge the many pieces of software (and data archives), that greatly helped the development of [Daxa]{.smallcaps}.
+There are no direct analogues to our module, though we must acknowledge the many pieces of software (and data archives), that greatly facilitated the development of [Daxa]{.smallcaps}.
 Data access is made possible primarily by the HEASARC data archive, though the Astroquery [@astroquery] package is also used.
 HEASARC provides an online interface to query their data archive, which has similar functionality to some of the filtering methods of mission classes in [Daxa]{.smallcaps} (though we provide slightly more functionality in